 The full Senate debates the nomination.

-The Senate rules allow unlimited debate (a practice known as filibustering).
-To end the debate, it requires the votes of 3/5 of the Senate or 60 senators (known as the cloture vote).
+The Senate rules used to allow unlimited debate (a practice known as filibustering) and to end the debate, it required the votes of 3/5 of the Senate or 60 senators (known as the cloture vote).
 In April 2017, the Senate changed this rule and lowered the required votes to 51 to end debate on Supreme Court nominations (this is commonly known as "the nuclear option").

 When the debate ends, the Senate votes on the nomination.
 A simple majority of the Senators present and voting is required for the judicial nominee to be confirmed.
 If there is a tie, the Vice President who also presides over the Senate casts the deciding vote.

 According to Henry B. Hogue (see his CRS Report dated August 20, 2010), there were 160 presidential nominations to the Court between 1789 and 2010, 36 nominations failed to win confirmation from the Senate.
 The 20th Century saw six confirmation failures, and they were: John J. Parker nominated by President Hoover in 1930, Abe Fortas nominated to be Chief Justice by President Lyndon Johnson in 1968, Homer Thornberry nominated by President Lyndon Johnson in 1968, Clement F. Haynsworth Jr. nominated by President Nixon in 1969, G. Harrold Carswell by President Nixon in 1970, Robert H. Bork by President Reagan in 1987, John G. Roberts, Jr ., nominated by President George W. Bush in 2005 (his nomination to Associate Justice was withdrawn so that President Bush could nominate him to be Chief Justice) and Harriet E. Miers, also nominated by President Bush in 2005.